oxford-pharmacoepi/ProstateCancerTTE/README.md

 #### Steps

+1. Open the **Diagnostics** folder.

-1. Make sure to open the **Diagnostics** project in RStudio.
+2. Make sure to open the **Diagnostics** project in RStudio.

-2. Open the **Diagnostics** folder.

-3. Restore packages from `renv.lock`: with `renv::restore()`.
+4. Restore packages from `renv.lock`: with `renv::restore()`.

-4. Restart the R session.
+5. Restart the R session.

-5. Open CodeToRun.R, fill in the required fields, and run the script.
+6. Open CodeToRun.R, fill in the required fields, and run the script.

-6. When finished, a results .csv file will be created in the **Results** folder.
+7. When finished, a results .csv file will be created in the **Results** folder.
     Share the .csv file when done.
+8. OPTIONAL: Visualize Results in a Shiny

+    -   Navigate to the `shiny-Diagnostics` folder and open the project file `shiny.Rproj` in RStudio.
+    -   You should see the project name in the top-right corner of your RStudio session.
+    -   Copy the generated result files (in .csv format) into the `data/raw` folder located within the `shiny-Diagnositcs` folder.
+    -   Open the `global.R` script in the `shiny` folder.
+    -   Click the *Run App* button in RStudio to launch the local Shiny app for interactive exploration of the results.

 ### Main Study